blualg/m-ovito/doc/manual/installation.rst

 Troubleshooting
 ===============

-If you run into any problems during the installation of OVITO, you can contact the developers through our `online support forum <https://www.ovito.org/forum/>`_.
+If you run into any problems during the installation of OVITO, you can contact the developers through the `online user forum <https://matsci.org/c/ovito/>`__.
 The OVITO team will be happy to help you.
 The most commonly encountered installation issues on different platforms are addressed here:

   - :ref:`installation.troubleshooting.windows`